This article will help you read and understand your pathology report for squamous cell carcinoma of the skin.

 Cancer cells can use blood vessels and lymphatics to travel away from the tumour to other parts of the body.
 The movement of cancer cells from the tumour to another part of the body is called metastasis.
 Before cancer cells can metastasize, they need to enter a blood vessel or lymphatic.
 This is called lymphovascular invasion.

 Lymphovascular invasion is important because it increases the risk that cancer cells will be found in a lymph node or a distant part of the body such as the lungs.

-A high risk feature is something that makes the tumour more likely to come back in the future, either at the same site or to spread to a distant site such as the lungs.
-The movement of cancer cells to a lymph node or another part of the body is called a metastasis.
+A high-risk feature is something that makes the tumour more likely to come back in the future, either at the same site or to spread to a distant site such as the lungs.
+The movement of cancer cells to a lymph node or another part of the body is called metastasis.

 The following microscopic features are considered high risk: